Creating Accessible Exam Papers

 - Use a paper thick enough to ensure that the print on one side of the paper is not visible on the other.

 - Contrast/Text Colour – a dark text on a light background is best and good contrast between the two for example black font on off white background.

 - Use an off white paper which is matt not glossy.

 - Try to ensure no information is conveyed by the use of colour alone e.g. don’t make most important items red.
 If unavoidable then put the red items in bold too.
 This will mean that those with colour blindness can also identify the important items.

 - When using abbreviations and acronyms give them in full on the first occasion they are used.

 - Make sure charts/tables/images have meaningful labels and follow the principles above.

 - Try and make sentences as short and simple as possible, avoiding long paragraphs and blocks of text without simplifying the text.
 Advice on this can be found at:

 Electronic exams are becoming more common and the principles are just the same.
 The main elements to bear in mind when producing an electronic exam paper are:

-- Ensure that there is sufficient contrast between the font colour and the background colour i.e. black on white or black on yellow rather than pink on red.
+- Ensure that there is sufficient contrast between the font colour and the background colour i.e. black font on off white background.
 Is it clear to readers how they can change the colour of the font and the background colour easily?